-Red, White and Blue Ice Cream is a must for any warm weather gathering or patriotic holiday!
+Red, White and Blue Ice Cream is a homemade must make recipe for any warm weather gathering or patriotic holiday!
 Flavors of fresh strawberry, blueberry and vanilla make this naturally gluten-free ice cream a favorite summer staple.

 I love a holiday.
 Any holiday.
 Though I have a collection of recipes for each holiday I can’t resist creating something new every year.
 So it should come as no surprise that Red, White and Blue Ice Cream is on the menu for the upcoming Fourth of July celebration.